sanath-narasimhan/academic-static/content/post/Introneuro.md

 **Dr.Park:** Okay you guys are all making good points but when it comes to thinking about intellingence, you guys are thinking in terms of human intelligence, it is eays but we need to think better.
 >**A fish cannot appreciate water just like humans cannot appreciate air.**

 **I think we need to look at the intelligence of Human VS Bee.
-How many of you think the Bees are intelligent?**
+How many of you think the Bees are intelligent? and can it learn?**

 >**Rubel:**  *I am not sure about how bees behave, he does not have enought information, he does not thnik fish are not all that intelligent because they don't learn new things.*